Become a consumer representative

 Find out more about the open opportunities for consumer representatives.

-We are forming a dedicated Consumer Advisory Group (CAG) to champion the needs and rights of our patients.
 Your voice can make a real difference in shaping our services and ensuring inclusive, respectful, and compassionate care.

 What you'll do:

-• Collaborate: Work with healthcare professionals to develop the service and resources.
+• Collaborate: work with healthcare professionals to develop the service and resources

-• Empower: Help create a more inclusive environment where everyone feels valued and understood.
+• Empower: help create a more inclusive environment where everyone feels valued and understood

 What experience are we looking for: